iluuu1994/ITPullToRefreshScrollView/README.md

 ITPullToRefreshScrollView
 =========================

-`ITPullToRefreshScrollView` is a subclass of `NSScrollView` which allows refreshing by scrolling `ITPullToRefreshScrollView` was created for [Play by Play](http://playbyplayapp.com), development funded by [David Keegan](http://davidkeegan.com).
+`ITPullToRefreshScrollView` is a subclass of `NSScrollView` which allows iOS 7 style refreshing by pulling.
+`ITPullToRefreshScrollView` was created for [Play by Play](http://playbyplayapp.com), development funded by [David Keegan](http://davidkeegan.com).

 ![](./demo.gif)